demonstrates inner peace

 Today, the Christian church is far from unified.
 Searching about this unity online brings up a lot of material about why unity is not a particularly good thing.
 As well as some divisive material on both sides of the political spectrum.

 Weird, isn’t it?
 I myself have experienced hateful behavior from other Christians who view issues differently than I do.
-Surely this is not what Jesus wants for us, especially when everyone in the disagreement is sure that Jesus is on their side.
+Surely this is not what Jesus wants for us.
+That’s especially true when everyone in the disagreement is sure that Jesus is on their side.

 What Martin Luther King Can Teach Us